curiousquantumelephant777/curiousquantumelephant777/README.md

 > $\color{#d30a7c}{\text{doors of perception that we have forgotten how to open.” — Alexander Shulgin}}$

 **UCLA B.S.
 Biology '22** | Independent Researcher
-*Investigating Neuroplasticity, Psychedelics, Quantum Biology, and Neurotrophic Factors*
+*Investigating Neuroplasticity, Epigenetic Modulation, Quantum Biology, and Neurotrophic Factors*

 - **Applying to:** UCLA MCDB Master's Program (Fall 2026)